JuliaGraphs/Graphs.jl/docs/src/core_functions/simplegraphs.md

 # SimpleGraphs formats

-*Graphs.jl* provides two basic graph formats based on adjacency lists, along with many other functions defined in the `Graphs.SimpleGraphs` submodule..
+*Graphs.jl* provides two basic graph formats based on adjacency lists, along with many other functions defined in the `Graphs.SimpleGraphs` submodule.

 ## Index